 If you need a compact solution, you should choose piezo haptics over vibration motors.

-Taking Full Advantage of the Piezo Effect to Offer Integrated Pressure Sensing
+Taking Full Advantage of the Piezo Effect to Offer Integrated Force Sensing

 Eccentric rotating mass haptic solutions can only trigger haptic feedback.
-If you need to detect pressure, you’ll need a complete pressure sensing hardware system beside your haptic system.
+If you need to detect force you’ll need a complete force sensing hardware system beside your haptic system.

 High Definition Haptics vs. Basic Rumble

 Piezo actuators can generate more advanced haptics effects.
 Like audio speakers, they use an electrical waveform signal from an amplifier (the piezo driver) and they can be operated with a broad range of frequencies and amplitudes to generate an infinity of various tactile effects.
 You can customize the haptic feedback depending on your application and create rich and detailed feedback.
 This is what we call high-definition haptic feedback.